Interview

 essential characteristic: removableness, by declaring the obvious and known

-non-removableness of tattos.
+non-removableness of tattoos.
 This is Orwellian double-speak: the Emperor is

 naked.

-big to have the "rougher sort" make this money.
-Investor groups have now
+is too big to have the "rougher sort"

 bought ink companies, equipment makers and even tattooing shops and want to

-change tattoo to require FDA control They need to make tattoos removable so
+change tattoo to require FDA control.
+They use double-speak to make tattoos removable so

 https://www.fda.gov/cosmetics/cosmetics-lawsregulations/modernization-cosmetics-regulation-act-2022-mocra